frankcholula/VeRi/README.md

 ```
 These experiments are run on my own **4080 Super FE**, with the resutls both stored locally and on [W&B](https://wandb.ai/site/).

 ## Experiment Results 📈
+All experiment results are stored on this [W&B](https://wandb.ai/tsufanglu/VeRi?nw=nwusertsufanglu) workspace.
-The best configurations for each section are as follows:
+The summary of the best configurations for each section is as follows:

 | Section     | Hyperparameter       | Best Configuration                        | mAP (%)| Rank-1 (%)|
 |-------------|----------------------|-------------------------------------------|--------|-----------|